CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

 ## 🎯 Purpose of the Framework

-People of all ages and backgrounds express concerns about cybersecurity and aging — especially the assumption that certain groups “can’t learn this.”
+People of all ages and backgrounds express concerns about cybersecurity and aging, especially the assumption that certain groups “can’t learn this.”
 This framework challenges that narrative.

 It exists to: